Or How to spend 2 perfect days in Faro

 I didn’t go out that night because we had a Barbeque night in the hostel which was more interesting for me.
 Rooftop bar with food, drinks, music and lovely people – that’s the best night for my taste.

 Day 2 in Faro

 After the night out I bet you will be sleeping until late.
-But if you can wake up early in the morning (or as early as you can) have your breakfast at the hotel or go explore the city centre and have a coffee and Pastel de Nata where the locals go ‘’O Seu Cafe’’ (this place was recommended by our walking tour guide).
+But if you can wake up early in the morning have your breakfast at the hotel or go explore the city centre and have a coffee and Pastel de Nata where the locals go ‘’O Seu Cafe’’ (this place was recommended by our walking tour guide).

-Here in Faro you just have to go and explore – architecture is amazing, especially old town with its buildings and cobble stoned streets.
-There is also a few shopping streets where you can find lots of stuff – clothing, shoes and souvenir shops.
+Here in Faro you just have to go and explore – the architecture is amazing, especially the old town with its buildings and cobblestoned streets.
+There are also a few shopping streets where you can find lots of stuff – clothing, shoes and souvenir shops.
 You will see that this town is really special.
 Quiet during the day and loud during the night.
-You won’t regret spending at least a day or two of your trip.
+You won’t regret spending at least a day or two on your trip.

 Thank you very much for reading the whole guide how to spend 2 days in Faro, Portugal.

 If you’ve already visited Koh Samui, it would be amazing to hear travel tips and recommendations from you in the comments.

 If you haven’t been there yet, please don’t hesitate to ask us if you have any questions.
 We are here to help!